GregJPreece/joomla-staff-validator/README.md

 ## First Run

 The JoomlaTools Vagrant box is an excellent tool, but being an Ubuntu 14.04 box it's also getting quite long in the tooth and starting to show cracks.
+(Note: it seems [this will be resolved soon](https://github.com/joomlatools/joomlatools-vagrant/issues/158)!)
 On first run, you will encounter issues with Virtualbox Guest Additions not being able to correctly install itself, because the box is missing the required kernel headers.
 As a workaround for this, I recommend the following procedure for first run with this